justmoon/uglybox/README.md

 This version of Uglybox is a very early prototype.
 It is broken and completely insecure.
 The API is not yet final.

+# Installation

+Prerequisites are Node.js and git.

+    git clone git://github.com/justmoon/uglybox.git --recursive

+# Examples

+Several examples on how to use the library are provided in the `examples/` folder.
+To run an example simply call it with node:

+    node examples/helloworld.js

 # Usage

 ## Sandboxed eval()